Mike Yastrzemski Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 5.03 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (5.01).

-- Nationals pitchers combine to give up the third-most home runs in baseball (137 total, 1.4 per game).
+- The Nationals give up the third-most home runs in baseball (139 total, 1.4 per game).

-- The right-hander's last time out came on Saturday against the St. Louis Cardinals, when he went three innings, surrendering four earned runs while giving up six hits.
+- The right-hander's most recent time out came on Sunday against the St. Louis Cardinals, when he tossed five innings, surrendering four earned runs while allowing 10 hits.

-- The 26-year-old has put up an ERA of 5.11, with 6.4 strikeouts per nine innings, in 13 games this season.
-Opponents have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.